IntuitDeveloper/intuit-api-docs/docs/use-cases/creditMemo.md

 ```

 Required fields:
-- id: ID of an existing credit memo
+- id: ID of an existing Credit Memo

 Variables:
 ```